 - Can you provide entertainment at the venue?
 A local celebrity bowler or local band can be a great attraction and bring in more participants.

 - How can you bring in more money with the bowl-a-thon fundraiser?
-Hosting a silent auction, fundraising raffle, selling branded merchandise and even desserts could help to boost your fundraising efforts.
+Hosting a silent auction, raffle, selling branded merchandise and even desserts could help to boost your fundraising efforts.

 Our Crowdfunding Software Will Make Your Bowl-a-thon Fundraiser More Successful.

-A Crowdfunding website is essential to securely raising money with a Bowl-a-thon Fundraiser.
-Crowdfunding websites make it easy for your participants to share their fundraising page and get donations from friends and family, without the need for bowl-a-thon pledge forms and door-to-door sales.
+A P2P crowdfunding website is essential to securely raising money with a Bowl-a-thon fundraiser.
+Peer to peer crowdfunding websites make it easy for your participants to share their fundraising page and get donations from friends and family, without the need for bowl-a-thon pledge forms and door-to-door sales.
 Some key features of our software:

-- Personal & Team Fundraising pages are the heart of the system.
-Each participant has a personalized page with images, videos, their mission statement, Donate Now button, a fundraising thermometer and social media links.
+- Personal and Team Fundraising pages are the heart of the system.
+Each participant has a personalized page with images, videos, their mission statement, Donate Now button, a fundraising thermometer, and social media links.

-- Team & Individual Registration: All participants can easily create or join teams.
+- Team and Individual Registration: All participants can easily create or join teams.

 - Prize Management: Track multiple award levels and print reports to easily distribute prizes.
 When participants reach a certain fundraising level, they get a prize widget on their personal fundraising page.